by Lois Tverberg

 “The LORD is my strength and my song; he has become my salvation.
 He is my God, and I will praise him, my father’s God, and I will exalt him.”
 Exodus 15:2

-From this line that was sung when God delivered Israel from its enemies, rabbinic thinkers saw the words “I will exalt him”, and asked the question, “How can mere mortals hope to exalt God, the Creator of the entire universe?”
-Their wise answer was that they could exalt him by doing his will in the absolute best and beautiful way possible.
-They called this “hiddur mitzvah“, meaning to beautify God’s commands.
+Rabbinic thinkers meditated on the words “I will exalt him,” and asked the question, “How can mere mortals hope to exalt God, the Creator of the entire universe?”
+Their answer was that they could exalt him by doing his will in the absolute best and beautiful way possible.
+They called this hiddur mitzvah, meaning to exalt (or beautify) God’s commands.

 Christians may be surprised that the word mitzvah, meaning commandment, is positive rather than negative in Jewish culture.
-We tend to assume it refers to burdensome regulations, but the usual Jewish usage of mitzvah is that it is an opportunity to do something good that God told you to do.
+We think of commandments as burdensome regulations, but the usual Jewish usage of mitzvah is that it is an opportunity to do something good that God told you to do.
 Jewish people say things like, “I had a chance to do a mitzvah today when the elderly woman asked for my help.”
-Or, “It’s a mitzvah to celebrate Passover with a lovely dinner with family and friends”.
-The word is always used in a positive way, suggesting that doing what God has asked is a joy and a spiritual opportunity, not a burden.
-(1)
+Or, “It’s a mitzvah to celebrate Passover with a lovely dinner with family and friends.”
+The word is always used in a positive way, suggesting that doing what God has asked is a joy and a spiritual opportunity, not a burden.1

-We can see Jesus describing this behavior of hiddur mitzvah, going far beyond the minimum, in his story about the Good Samaritan.
-The Samaritan man obeyed God’s command to love his neighbor by personally caring for the wounded traveler, carrying him to the inn on his own donkey, and investing a large sum of his own money to care for him.
-Because he was a Samaritan in Israel he even risked his own life, because as an enemy of the Jews, he could have been accused of being the attacker.
+In Jesus’ parable about the Good Samaritan, it sounds like the Samaritan went far beyond the minimum to care for the wounded man by the road, a kind of hiddur mitzvah.
+The Samaritan man obeyed God’s command to love his neighbor by personally caring for the injured traveler, carrying him to the inn on his own donkey, and investing a large sum of his own money to care for him.
+Because he was a Samaritan he was even risking his own life, because as an enemy of the Jews, he could have been accused of being the attacker.
 (Luke 10:33-35)

-If we are grateful that Christ has died for our sins, to bring us into relationship with God, we should want to serve him as well as we possibly can too.
+If we are grateful that Christ has died for our sins to bring us into relationship with God, we should serve him as well as we possibly can too.
 As Paul said,